EXPENSES • 6 JUNE 2025 • 2 MIN READ

 What can you claim?

 The easiest way to give you an understanding of what is deductible can be done through common examples your business may face.
-It’s not a comprehensive list but it gives you a starting point to think through how it works.
+This is not a comprehensive list but it gives you a starting point to think through how it works.

-^ A minor benefit is one that is provided to an employee or their associate on an “infrequent” or “irregular” basis, which is not a reward for services, and at a cost less than $300 (inclusive of GST) per benefit.
-Read more about it here.
+^ A minor benefit is one that is provided to an employee or their associate on an 'infrequent' or 'irregular' basis, which is not a reward for services, and at a cost less than $300 (inclusive of GST) per benefit.
+Read more about it from the ATO here.

 The Australian Tax Office (ATO) provides three methods that can be used by businesses to value and record their entertainment expenses: